gabelula/rust-workshop/README.md

 [Register on Eventbrite](https://www.eventbrite.com/e/rust-workshop-for-beginners-tickets-21138782668)

+### Feedback

+If you participate in the workshop on 2/20, please give us [feedback](https://docs.google.com/forms/d/1CCeSvJcjrrRw0brzeQzmsRkiKQFJLh5k5pzywp-ngvI/viewform) about how it went

 ## License

 This repository is under the same license as the Rust Book and Rust itself, MIT/Apache2.